dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/websockets/index.md

 }
 ```

 Ok.
 Now it should work much better when deployed.
 You don't have to deploy or turn this in, it is just for fun to play with websockets, but if you were to deploy it, you would see that this makes a big difference.
 There are more optimizations that can be done, the easiest would be to make **Note** position not driven by props directly when you are dragging.
-For now though, you have implemented in half an hour an pretty decent alternative backend to firebase.
+For now though, you have implemented in half an hour a working alternative backend to firebase.

 ## Resources